Sustainable healthcare

 Sustainable healthcare is organised medical care that ensures the health needs of the current population are met, without compromising environmental, economic or social resources for future generations.

 Commonly used schematics of the tripartite description of sustainability: Left, typical representation of sustainability as three intersecting circles.
 Right, alternative depictions: literal 'pillars' and a nested circles approach.

 The World Health Organization (WHO) defines an environmentally sustainable health care system as ‘as a health system that improves, maintains or restores health, while minimizing negative impacts on the environment and leveraging opportunities to restore and improve it, to the benefit of the health and well-being of current and future generations’....

 It aims to reframe medical practice and the health sector to address human health in the context of Planetary health, where earth systems and humans are reciprocal.

-Sustainable healthcare acknowledges all these dimensions of sustainability (environmental, economic and social, also called the 3 pillars of sustainability), delivering healthcare that does not damage the environment (either now or in the future), is economical and has a positive social impact.
+Sustainable healthcare acknowledges the three key aspects of Elkington's Triple Bottom Line framework: financial, social, and environmental impacts.
+It works to restore health by minimizing adverse effects on the environment and financial burdens, as well as protecting the well-being of the current and future generations.
+In addition to examining Elkington's Triple Bottom Line framework, sustainable healthcare also considers the broader ethical implications it can have on vulnerable populations, such as the potential for unsustainable practices to lead to greater health risks and financial burdens for these populations.